Jason Andrews: Spaceflight Industries, Inc.

 BlackSky's business plan centered around revolutionizing the price point, frequency and user experience of satellite based imagery by developing a compelling user experience to achieve its commercial potential.
 In June 2016 Andrews lead the acquisition of OpenWhere Inc. of Herndon VA, which had a unique cloud-based geospatial intelligence platform.
-Coincident with this acquisition Spaceflight Industries closed a $25 million Series B-1 investment lead by Mithril Capital.
+Coincident with this acquisition Spaceflight Industries closed a $25 million Series B-1 investment led by Mithril Capital.

 In September 2016 following lengthy delays, BlackSky launched the Pathfinder-1 spacecraft on an Indian PSLV.
 The spacecraft met its demonstration objectives and validated the spacecraft economics (size and price) to enable the overall BlackSky business plan.